ckelly314/pyisotopomer/README.md

 colette$ jupyter notebook
 ```

 This should open Jupyter in a new browser window.
 In Jupyter, navigate to your current working directory.
 Click on ```run_pyIsotopomer.ipynb``` to open the Jupyter Notebook containing the code to run pyisotopomer.
-Follow the instructions in the Jupyter Notebook to run pyisotopomer and obtain sample isotopocule values in delta notation, as well as isotope ratios.
+Follow the instructions in the Jupyter Notebook to run pyisotopomer and obtain scrambling coefficients for all possible pairings of reference materials.

-Regardless of whether it is run in a Python script or Jupyter Notebook, the Isotopomers function will create an output file entitled ```{date}_isotopeoutput.csv``` with isotopocule delta values, similar to this [example spreadsheet](https://github.com/ckelly314/pyisotopomer/blob/master/tests/example_isotopomer_output.csv).
-Copy and paste output data back into working (size correction) spreadsheet in olive-highlighted cells (columns AX-BC).

 ## Calculating concentrations